Virtual Channel (V4L2 Sensor)

 Select Camera Device Tree Blob Overlay

 The camera device is inactive by default, so the kernel has to load a specific device tree blob overlay to enable it.
-Please refer to bl33u-boot for how to load DTBO.
+Please refer to the bl33 (u-boot) section for how to load DTBO.

 The following table shows the supported SerDes DTBO in V4L2 sensor architecture.